aldebaran/libqi/doc/std/code.rst

 Naming convention
 -----------------

-- headers goes in <libname>/*
+- Headers go into <libname>/*
-- sources and private headers goes into <src>/*
+- Sources and private headers only go into <src>/*
 - Private headers should be named '<classname>_p.hpp'
-- Qt classes are not in a namespace and are prefixed by 'Qi'
+- Qt classes are not in a namespace and are prefixed with 'Qi'

 Example
 +++++++
-for the foo class in the bar library we have:
+For the *foo* class in the *bar* library we have:

 .. code-block:: console